go-modules-by-example/index/012_modvendor/README.md

 {{PrintBlock "setup" -}}
 ```

+_Notice, because of the git remote, `go mod init` can be called without any arguments and it resolves to
+`{{PrintOut "module"}}`._

-Add a simple dependency:
+Add a simple dependency to a `main` package:

 ```
-{{PrintBlockOut "example" -}}
+{{PrintBlock "example" -}}
 ```

-Run our `main` module as a quick "test":
+Run our example as a quick "test":

 ```
 {{PrintBlock "run" -}}
 ```

-Ensure all depdencies are downloaded:
+Ensure all dependencies are downloaded:

 ```
 {{PrintBlock "go mod download" -}}
 ```

-Create our module download cache "vendor" (in the future these commands could become a `go` tool command, perhaps `go
+"Vendor" our dependencies in a module download cache (in the future these commands could become a `go` tool command,
-mod modvendor`):
+perhaps `go mod modvendor`):

 ```
 {{PrintBlock "fake vendor" -}}